 At Derwen College, we aim to ensure that everyone has an enjoyable, safe and healthy environment to learn, live and work, where they can reach their full potential.
 Learner activities, staff procedures, guidance policies and resources are continually reviewed to ensure there are the greatest opportunities for success.

-All the policies and procedures listed below are available on the Derwen College website or on request.
+Policies and procedures are available on the Derwen College website or on request.
+Visit derwen.ac.uk/about-derwen/policies-reports